Related Posts

 – Preservation of muscle integrity: By stabilizing cell membranes or promoting the expression of proteins involved in maintaining structural integrity, peptide-based agents can protect muscles from further damage or degeneration.

-While these findings are promising, it is important to note that further research is needed to fully understand the therapeutic potential of peptide-based agents for muscular dystrophy.
+While these findings are promising, it is essential to note that further research is needed to fully understand the therapeutic potential of peptide-based agents for muscular dystrophy.
 Clinical trials involving human participants are necessary to confirm their effectiveness and evaluate their long-term safety profile.

 Potential Benefits: Advantages Offered by Peptide-Based Agents